Musée Lapidaire Saint-Nicolas

 The Musée lapidaire Saint-Nicolas is an archaeological museum in Autun, France.
 It is housed in the former Saint-Nicolas chapel, dating from the 12th century.

 Collection

 The museum brings together elements of Gallo-Roman architecture from Augustodunum (capitals, part of the aqueduct, cornices, fragments of fountains and columns).
 The size of certain columns gives a good idea of the imposing appearance of the disappeared monuments.
 A gallery of tombs presents an alignment of 130 stelas dating from the 1st to 4th centuries; some elements of medieval craftsmanship (statuary and sarcophagus) are also visible.

 The romantic-inspired garden lends the place to sketches and torchlight lighting during the Night of the Museums.

+History

+On 14 May 1811, Mayor George established a cabinet of antiquities within the College of Autun, compiling donations from private citizens and local figures.
+The collection was relocated to the college's infirmary in 1828, and later moved to dedicated exhibition rooms inside a newly constructed city hall in 1835.
+To systematically organize the growing collections, Mayor Laureau established the Société éduenne scholarly society on 4 February 1836 and entrusted it with the museum's management.

+By 1845, the Maison des caves Joyaux—which now serves as the Roman theatre caretaker's house—was constructed to function as a lapidary museum.
+Due to chronic space shortages, additional objects were temporarily deposited at the sub-prefecture, and the collections were shifted between the gendarmerie and the former Cordeliers convent from 1858 to 1860.

+In October 1860, Jacques Gabriel Bulliot proposed the current site for the museum.
+To fund the extensive construction required, a public subscription was launched in May 1861, drawing significant financial support from members of the Société éduenne, Bulliot himself, and a member of the Schneider family.
+This development led to the official creation of the Saint-Nicolas Lapidary Museum on 10 August 1861.
+The complex was expanded in 1876 with structural work in the chapel and the addition of a cloister featuring three-sided galleries and an interior garden.
+The final renovations were completed in the late 2000s, which included the hiring of a permanent caretaker.